A teenage Youtube sensation has teamed up with the Bay of Plenty police to encourage other young people to stay safe and make the right choices.

 "I just think it's really important that I try and do my part in helping people my age to

+stay safe.
 It's so sad when you hear about kids from other schools that have died from something that could have been prevented."

 Prevention Manager, Inspector Scott Fraser said it was important for police to consider their audience and look for creative ways and creative people to help us deliver messages.